Joan Ryan (politician): Wikipedia edits

 The Independent reported in March 2012 that "at least 10 attempts" were made from computers on the Parliamentary estate to remove information about Ryan's expenses from her Wikipedia article.
 A further 20 attempts were made from inside her former constituency of Enfield North.
 In his "2010 Editing Wikipedia From Inside Parliament Awards", entertainer Tom Scott gave the anonymous editor of Ryan's page the "Sweeping Things Under The Carpet Award".
 In November 2014, the Enfield Independent reported that a section titled "Involvement in the expenses scandal" had been removed from her page.
 In response, Ryan said that allegations she had altered the entry were "categorically untrue" and that this was a "politically-motivated smear campaign against me [Ryan]."
-The Daily Telegraph reported that the entire section about expenses on Ryan’s page was deleted by computers inside Parliament in run-up to the 2015 general election.
+The Daily Telegraph reported that the entire section about expenses on Ryan's page was deleted by computers inside Parliament in run-up to the 2015 general election.
 Ryan, though a parliamentary candidate, was not an MP at the time.

 Out of Parliament, NOtoAV 2010–2015

 Ryan was defeated by Conservative candidate Nick de Bois by 1,692 votes in the 2010 general election.
 After losing her seat, she was appointed Chief Executive of the Global Tamil Forum, and later became deputy director of the successful NOtoAV campaign.

 In March 2013, Ryan announced she was to seek re-selection by Labour to contest the Enfield North constituency at the 2015 general election.
-After her reselection, several constituents wrote to her local paper, the Enfield Advertiser, suggesting that voters had not yet forgotten the revelations about her expenses in 2009.
+Following her reselection, several constituents wrote to her local paper, the Enfield Advertiser, suggesting that voters had not yet forgotten the revelations about her expenses in 2009.
 She regained her seat in the House of Commons with a majority of 1,086 votes.

 Reelected Labour MP 2015–2019

 Labour Friends of Israel

-In August 2015, Ryan became Chair of the Labour Friends of Israel.
-In the 2015 Labour leadership election campaign, she urged those voting to choose a candidate who in government could "play a constructive and engaged role in the crucial search for a" two-state solution to resolve the Israeli–Palestinian conflict.
-In particular, she noted the "deep concerns" that she said arose from the positions Jeremy Corbyn had taken in the past and the "serious questions which arise from these".
+In August 2015, Ryan became Chair of the Labour Friends of Israel (LFI).

-In her position as chair of LFI, Ryan was filmed as part of an Al Jazeera documentary on the alleged influence of the Israeli lobby in British politics, The Lobby.
-This documentary was cited by her constituency Labour Party (CLP) in their vote of no confidence against the MP; in The Lobby.
-The CLP claimed Ryan made false allegations of antisemitism against the party based on video footage from the documentary.
+While chair of LFI, Ryan was filmed as part of the Al Jazeera documentary The Lobby, which investigated the alleged influence of the Israeli lobby in British politics.
+The documentary was cited by her constituency Labour Party (CLP) in their vote of no confidence against Ryan.
+Based on video footage from The Lobby, the CLP said Ryan had made false allegations of antisemitism against the party.